 The map is very interactive as you can just click on any of the patents you are interested to see and it will display the information.
-You can then decide to view this patent, add it to your Workspace or download the PDF document or make it the focus of the citation map.
+You can then decide to view this patent, add it to your Workspace, download the PDF document or make it the focus of the citation map.

-You can also search for specific keywords within the two citation lists (on the top right of the screenshot below) :
+You can also search for specific keywords within the two citation lists.

-Also with the citation map, you can see the exact patents that have been cites for your cites or have been cited by patents for your cited by patents and further on in both directions.
-You can see this by clicking on the left-hand side of the map and choosing to "show by generation".
+With the citation map, you can see the exact patents that have been cites for your cites or have been cited by patents for your cited by patents and further on in both directions.
+You can see this by clicking on the left-hand side of the map and choosing "Show by generation" from the drop-down menu.